Questions & Answers

 Lurline Street links Katoomba Town Centre to Echo Point and the Three Sisters.
 As such it is the gateway to the Blue Mountains most famous attraction visited by around three million people a year.

-It is also an important local thoroughfare to shops, services, Katoomba Public School, St Canices Primary and Katoomba High School.
+It is also an important local thoroughfare to shops, services, Katoomba Public, St Canices Primary and Katoomba High School.
 The street is not as steep as alternative routes such as Katoomba Street, and is therefore the most popular route for walking and cycling.

 The project to restore Lurline Street as a tree-lined boulevard was community initiated and continues to be community-driven.
-In 2009 following resident advocacy, a feasibility study by the Council for street planting in Lurline St recommended that power be undergrounded to facilitate large healthy trees and that a full upgrade of the street infrastructure be part of the works.
+In 2009, following resident advocacy, a feasibility study by Council for street planting in Lurline Street recommended that the above ground electrical powerlines be relocated underground to allow for the planting of large trees.
+It also recommended that a full upgrade of street infrastructure be part of the works.
 These recommendations were supported by an independent study in 2015.

 The final choice was from a short list drawn up by the City Council’s and Treeline Lurline’s arborists and landscapers.
 It was based on detailed considerations of criteria for urban street trees and the project’s vision in the grant application.
 Key criteria include: